-3. Specify the detector's three digit address, then press the enter key; or to print a Detector Maintenance Report (Figure C.8 on page 98): Press P; then, press the enter key.
+3. Press 1 or 2 to specify the SLC loop, then the detector's three digit address, then press the enter key; or to print a Detector Maintenance Report (Figure C.8 on page 103): Press P; then, press the enter key.